Sector at a Glance

 Attempts to diversify sheep production have sparked increased interest in hair sheep production.
 Hair sheep have high parasite resistance and low heat stress and are known to provide multiple lambing possibilities.
 Apart from the ability of hair sheep to produce lamb and mutton, their leather is a viable source of revenue.

-The U.S. market for lamb and mutton has weakened throughout the decades.
+The U.S. market for lamb and mutton meat has weakened throughout the decades.
 Since the 1960s, per capita consumption has dropped from nearly 5 pounds to just about 1 pound.
 This drop is due in part to declining acceptance of lamb from a growing segment of the population, as well as competition from other meats, such as poultry, pork, and beef.
-Most meat is sold as lamb and comes from animals under 14 months old.
-Mutton comes from older animals and is often less expensive but less desirable to consumers.
+Most meat from sheep is sold as lamb and comes from animals under 14 months old.
+Mutton comes from older animals, and though often less expensive it is t less desirable to consumers.
 U.S. lamb consumers prefer high-quality cuts such as legs and loins.
 Some of the lower quality, less desirable cuts go to the pet-food industry or are exported.

 With per capita lamb and mutton consumption fairly stable, imports have offset the decline in domestic production.
-Lamb and mutton imports, which currently account for nearly half of U.S. consumption, are mainly from Australia (about 68-70 percent) and New Zealand (about 30-32 percent).
+Lamb and mutton imports, which currently account for more than half of U.S. supply, are mainly from Australia (about 75 percent) and New Zealand (about 24 percent).

 In addition to importing meat products, the United States also trades live animals with its North American trading partners.
-Historically, live imports have come primarily from Canada, but these have declined considerable since 2003.
+Historically, live imports have come primarily from Canada, but these have declined considerably since 2003.
 Live exports go primarily to Mexico.
-The United States has a greater demand for lamb than for mutton while Mexico has a greater demand for mutton and, thus, imports U.S. culled ewes (older, less productive females).
+The United States has a greater demand for lamb than for mutton, while Mexico has a greater demand for mutton and thus imports U.S. culled ewes (older, less productive females).